RsdNoob/text-analysis/README.md

 - https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html

 After identifying the number of clusters, it is now possible to train the K-means clustering.

-*Note: Since the intersection is between 5 and 6, I tried training the clustering with both those numbers.
-It showed in a different notebook that **six** clusters is more interpretable.*

-K-means clustering is relatively simple to implement.
-However, its cons is that there will always be one cluster that contains a lot of data.
-In this project's case, cluster **3** contains a significant amount of posts compared to other clusters.

-Below are word clouds for each cluster.
-It can be seen that there are top words for each cluster.
-These words serve as the guide on the topics per cluster.

 ### Sentiment Analysis